Try it free

 • 8-min read

 With Enhanced endpoints for SDv1, every detected endpoint on your Service Detection v1 (SDv1) services automatically produces metrics: response time, throughput, and failure count.
 No key request configuration is needed.
 These metrics are available in Dashboards Dashboards, Notebooks Notebooks, SLOs Service-Level Objectives, alerting, and Services Services.
-They are the same dt.service.request.* metrics produced by Service Detection v2 (SDv2) and OpenTelemetry services, so a single dashboard query works across all service detection versions.
+They're the same dt.service.request.* metrics produced by Service Detection v2 (SDv2) and OpenTelemetry services, so a single dashboard query works across all service detection versions.

 Endpoint and span names will change